DUP ex-mayor banned for drink-driving

 Mr Hogg appeared at Laganside Magistrates' Court accused of driving a vehicle with excess alcohol.
 He admitted the charge.

-The court was told Hogg was around two-and-a-half times over the legal limit.
+The court was told Hogg was about two-and-a-half times over the legal limit.

 He was fined £250.